Xanolith/Xanolith/README.md

 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning Computer Science Bachelor degree at University of the People from Pasadena, USA
 - 💞️ I’m looking to collaborate on gaming projects and web dev., but for now I need to focus on my basics on python, git & github, start learning with python projects.
+- Also I am also welcome in collaborating in beginner's python project
 - 📫 How to reach me
 * message me via my profile (@Xanolith)